 Fill in the information requested: department name, school name, course alpha/number/title, author, and date submitted to the department and Advisory Committee/Subject/Industry Expert.
 Check the type of action requested.
-Print and sign your name on the Author line.
 Write the date the form is submitted to the department.